aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

 -  Practical: backup and restore a Unix virtual machine with duplicity
 -  Practical: backup and restore a Windows virtual machine with system imaging

-If necessary to trim down:

--  What makes them best able to meet the needs of the academic staff?
--  Which exercises am I confident will work well?
--  Which are essential to other essential exercises?